shenningz/cf-openstack-validator/docs/openstack_configurations.md

 ## Using nova-networking

-By default, the OpenStack uses neutron for networking since version 28.
+By default, the OpenStack CPI uses neutron for networking since version 28.
 If you require nova-networking, switch on `openstack.use_nova_networking: true` to turn on compatibility mode in the CPI.
 Be aware that future OpenStack versions will remove this API at some point.
-See [documentation on bosh.io](http://bosh.io/docs/openstack-nova-networking.html) for additional information.

 ## Using a non-default region